deenhe91/deenhe91.github.ia/_posts/2016-05-31-WordsandPower.md

 ---

 layout: post
-title: WORDS AND POWER
+title: words and power
-excerpt: "The rhetoric of the Scottish National Party"
+excerpt: "the rhetoric of the Scottish National Party"
 categories: [Metis Projects]
 comments: true
 image: